anshi-singh/Retail-Store-Analysis/README.md

 As a business manager we have to find out the weak areas where we can work to make more profit.
 Also, what all business problems can be derived by exploring the data.

-I  completed this task with the help of python libraries i.e. matplotlib, plotly, plotnine and seaborn.
+I  completed this task with the help of python libraries i.e. matplotlib, numpy, plotnine and seaborn.

 The following steps are: